aws, re:Invent

 Build Your Schedule (Plan Your Week)

-NOW!!
-This is the most important part about re:Invent and it can make or break your week.
+Now, this is the most important part about re:Invent, and it can make or break your week.
 Building your schedule and planning your week is crucial.
 Trust me, you don't wing re:Invent.
-Your plan needs to be more than sessions; you need to include breaks, networking, evening activities, The Expo, The Hallway track, and much more.
-I will try and give you some tips and tell you how I normally plan out my week.
+Your plan needs to be more than sessions; you need to include breaks, networking, evening activities, The Expo, The Hallway Track, and much more.
+I will try to give you some tips and tell you how I normally plan out my week.
 There is one crucial thing you need to know about sessions, so let's start with that.

 Reserved Seating

 Each session has a fixed number of reserved seats, around 75% or so.
 The possibility to reserve a seat in a session normally opens in early to mid-October.
 Therefore, it's crucial that you have your schedule ready by then.
 You will reserve your seat in the Event catalog, and you must be signed in to your re:Invent account.
 It normally opens up in the morning Seattle time.
-The most popular sessions become full in minutes, no joke, you need to be fast.
+The most popular sessions become full in minutes—no joke, you need to be fast.
 Since sessions fill up fast, I normally recommend that you have one or two backup sessions if you don't get your first choice, just like in school.
 As mentioned before, there will be a full episode about reserved seating.

 Hallway Track